-So, having refreshed your memory about what happened during the year by reading these monthly and quarterly reviews, you can then start the annual review process.
+So, having refreshed your memory about what happened during the year by re-reading your monthly and quarterly reviews (if you have them), you can then start the annual review process.

-The goal is to end up with an informed summary of overall performance and lessons learnt.
+The goal is to end up with an informed summary of the overall performance of your photography business and lessons learnt.

 When reflecting on the year, answer these three questions:

 - What were my achievements? / What worked well and why?